-Even if you do end up going to court, our experienced criminal lawyers can help you persuade the court to deal with the matter leniently by way of a section 10 – where you are found guilty of the offence, but no conviction is recorded on your criminal record.
+Even if you do end up going to court, our experienced criminal lawyers can help you persuade the court to deal with the matter leniently by way of a section 10 dismissal or conditional release order – where you are found guilty of the offence, but no conviction is recorded on your criminal record.

 There are many different forms of Centrelink fraud, including failing to report your income, reporting incorrect earnings, failing to report a change in circumstances and incorrectly declaring a relationship in order to derive extra benefits.
 However, every case of Centrelink fraud shares common elements.
 The information provided below deals broadly with Centrelink offences in general.